-LPA Now is part of Beechwood Solutions Ltd which has provided solicitors with a nationwide document signing service since 2004.
-As much as they appreciate the work we do, the fact is that solicitors regard us as an overhead, which means that we must deliver a first-class service, whilst keeping our costs to an absolute minimum.
-We achieve this by having the right people, using the best technology.
+LPA Now is part of Beechwood Solutions Ltd which has provided solicitors with a nationwide legal document signing service since 2004.
+As much as they appreciate the work we do, the fact is that the solicitors regard us as an overhead, which means that we must deliver a first-class service, whilst keeping our costs to an absolute minimum.
+We achieve this by having good people, using the right technology.
 It also does no harm that we are based in Cumbria.

-We bring the benefit of these economies to the you with our LPA service, as we believe that no one should be put off having an LPA because of the cost.
-If our competitive pricing makes you think that you won’t get the best service you can have, why not talk to us first before going elsewhere and needlessly spending more?
+We bring the benefit of these economies to you with our LPA service, as we believe that no one should be put off from getting an LPA because of the cost.
+If our competitive pricing makes you think that you won’t get the best service possible, why not talk to us first and judge for yourself before deciding to go elsewhere and spend more?